-I am the director of the Bioinformatics Consulting Center at Penn State, an organization that offers bioinformatics data analysis services for data generated by high throughput sequencing instrumentation.
-Our services range from routine data manipulation steps to developing novel, domain specific methodologies.
-Our center is also in charge of distributing and managing the sequencing data produces by the Penn State Sequencing Facilities.
+I serve as the director of the Bioinformatics Consulting Center (BCC) at Penn State.
+Our center offers bioinformatics data analysis services that cover multiple application domains of high throughput sequencing.
+Services range from routine data manipulation steps to developing novel, domain specific methodologies.
+Our center is also in charge of distributing and managing the sequencing data produced by the Penn State Genomics Core Sequencing Facilities.

 Visit the Bioinformatics Consulting Center for more details.

 Created by Istvan Albert • Last updated on Friday, September 25, 2015 • Site powered by PyBlue